seL4/docs/Hardware/Rpi5.md

 Serial TX and RX are located at GPIO pins 14 and 15 respectively.

 ## U-Boot

+It's been confirmed that U-Boot versions 2024.07 and 2026.07-rc5 both function on the Pi 5 without issue.

+Make sure when building that you use the `rpi_arm64_defconfig` target, as U-Boot does not currently have the Raspberry Pi 5's device trees (as of June 2026), so you need it to use the one provided by firmware.

 In order to build U-Boot for the Raspberry Pi 5B, run the following commands:
 ```bash